 Alternative Funding Methods

 Legal expenses can be met in a variety of ways.
 At our first meeting, we will discuss these with you.
 Not all funding options are available through all solicitors, but any solicitor can advise on what might be available and we will endeavour to do that.

-We will generally return all original documents to you for safe storage.
-We will scan all documents and will not, generally, keep any hard copies.
-The electronic copies that we keep will be kept for six years.
+Document Retention BladeLaw will generally return all original documents to you for safe storage.
+All documents will be scanned and will not, generally, be kept in hard copy.
+The electronic copies that are kept will be kept for six years.
 You agree that BladeLaw is entitled to retain documents, including those containing your personal information, for this period, in order to protect its own interests.

 Authority to Instruct Experts, Locums, Counsel etc

 If there is a need to instruct experts or other professionals, BladeLaw will discuss the costs with you, unless there is no cost to you.
 By agreeing to these terms of business, however, you expressly give permission for BladeLaw to act as your agent in providing documents to professionals on a confidential basis in order to establish what help they may be able to provide at what cost and, subject to your instructions on costs where required, to instruct them, on your behalf to provide their services where appropriate.

 Tax Advice BladeLaw is unable to provide any advice on tax.
 Most commercial legal advice will affect your tax position and you hereby agree that you will seek independent advice in this respect from a suitably qualified professional as required.